nunit/nunit/docs/articles/writing-tests/attributes/setupfixture.md

 }
 ```

+> [!NOTE]
-**Note:** Prior to NUnit 3.0, SetUpFixture used the SetUp and
-TearDown attributes rather than OneTimeSetUp and OneTimeTearDown.
+> Prior to NUnit 3.0, SetUpFixture used the SetUp and TearDown attributes rather than OneTimeSetUp and OneTimeTearDown.
-The older attributes are no longer supported in SetUpFixtures
-in NUnit 3.0 and later.
+The older attributes are no longer supported in SetUpFixtures in NUnit 3.0 and later.

 #### See also...